google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/index.md

 ### Pick minor breakpoints when necessary

 In addition to choosing major breakpoints when layout changes significantly, it is also helpful to adjust for minor changes.
-For example between major breakpoints, it may be helpful to adjust the margins or padding on an element, or increase the font size to make it feel more natural in the layout.
+For example, between major breakpoints it may be helpful to adjust the margins or padding on an element, or increase the font size to make it feel more natural in the layout.

 Let's start by optimizing the small screen layout.
 In this case, let's boost the font when the viewport width is greater than 360px.
-Second, when there is enough space, we can separate the high and low temperature so they're on the same line, instead of on top of each other.
+Second, when there is enough space, we can separate the high and low temperature so they're on the same line instead of on top of each other.
 And let's also make the weather icons a bit larger.

 <pre class="prettyprint">